NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} human brain is characterised by its tolerance to faults/noise, concurrent processing capabilities, flexibility and high level of parallelisation when processing data.
+The human brain is characterised by its tolerance to faults/noise, concurrent processing capabilities, flexibility and high level of parallelisation when processing data.
 Furthermore, the adult human brain has a power consumption of about 400 Kcal per day, equivalent to 25 Watts \cite{Pastur-Romay2017}.
-Again, the human brain can reach 10-50 petaflops outperforming any Commercial-of-the-shelf (COTS) CPU \cite{Brooks2012}.
-Despite CPUs outperforming the human brain when processing and transmitting sequential signals in several orders of magnitude, the human brain exceeds CPUs processing millions of signals in parallel using its massively parallel circuits \cite{Pastur-Romay2017,Brooks2012}.
+Again, the human brain can reach 10-50 petaflops outperforming any \gls*{cots} \acrfull*{cpu} \cite{Brooks2012}.
+Despite \glspl*{cpu} outperforming the human brain when processing and transmitting sequential signals by several orders of magnitude, the human brain exceeds \glspl*{cpu} processing millions of signals in parallel using its massively parallel circuits \cite{Pastur-Romay2017,Brooks2012}. \glspl*{snn} are well known for their biological plausibility but also by their complexity inherited from biological systems, which are characterised for being massively parallel \cite{Bouvier2019}.
+Modern computation platforms rely heavily on \glspl*{cpu} to provide compatibility and security with other devices/applications.
+Although the design \gls*{cpu} paradigm has shifted into multi-core and multi-processor to overcome the limitations associated with the clock speed \cite{zhang2018}, the multi-core and multi-processor strategy will shortly meet technological limitations related to the increase of power consumption of these solutions \cite{zhang2018}.

-The human brain is composed of millions of interconnected neuron circuits composed of different types of neuron cells and contributing to specific brain computations \cite{Herculano-Houzel2009, Fox2013}.
-While CPUs transmit signals at a speed of tenths of GHz, the neuronal circuits transmit signals at a rate of hundreds of Hertz \cite{Herculano-Houzel2009,Fox2013}.
-Nevertheless, the human brain can outperform CPUs when processing signals from complex systems such as the Auditory and Visual systems because of its massive parallel structure \cite{Fox2013}.